-Safe Student Transportation Committee's mission is to inspect nominated student walking routes to and from school that are considered to be dangerous.
+Our mission is to inspect nominated student walking routes to and from school that parents, public, or schools consider to be dangerous.

 Safe Student Transportation Committee will consist of individuals in the following positions:

 ASD Elementary Supervisor

 ASD Planning Supervisor